- 6 Issues You Can Resolve With Visual Proof

 It became clear that the customer’s neighbor had stolen his billing information and used it for two years, without the customer’s knowledge.
 The case was referred to the police and resolved to the customer’s satisfaction.

-Visual proofs are a perfect example of a new technology that requires a small effort to make a big difference in quality of service.
-Incorporating visual functionality into billing disputes, or other inquiries that require visual proofs, hastens the resolution, prevents escalations, improves call center KPIs, bringing measurable value to the enterprise.
+Visual proofs are a perfect example of a new technology that requires only a small effort to make a big difference in quality of service.
+Incorporating visual functionality into billing disputes, or other inquiries that require visual proofs, brings measurable value to the enterprise by:

 TechSee’s AR-driven intelligent visual support platform provides contact center agents with highly effective remote visual support tools so they can see the proof they need to guide customers to a resolution on the very first call.
 In fact, 90% of customer service calls that utilize TechSee’s visual engagement tools are resolved in less than two minutes, resulting in a seamless best-in-class customer service experience and a sharp reduction in customer churn.